peter1010/cupboard/README.md

-cupboard
+symbols
 ========

-A collection of code for live inspection of running processes
+Two binaries to get Symbol name or Symbal address from a running processes

 Run 'make' to build the code, the build has only been tested on a Arch linux distro.
 So I make no guarantees that it